HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 author_url: http://www.alfredo.motta.name
 author_avatar: http://www.gravatar.com/avatar/c1044117a60a9c37a232cf8b6e2c87a8.png
 summary: |
   If you work in a diligent web development business you probably know what an A/B test is.
-However its fashinating statistical theory is usually left behind.
+However its fascinating statistical theory is usually left behind.
 Understanding the basics can help you avoid common pitfalls, better design your experiments, and ultimately do a better job in improving the effectiveness of your website.

   Please hold tight, and enjoy a pleasant statistical journey with the help of R and some math.
 You will not be disappointed.
 ---